 Grant B. Martinez

 Grant’s practice focuses on high-stakes commercial litigation and appeals.
 His experience includes leading and contributing in multi-week jury and bench trials, arbitration hearings, and preliminary injunction hearings.
 He has developed extensive experience litigating commercial cases under the Texas Citizens Participation Act (TCPA), Texas’ robust anti-SLAPP statute.
-Grant has briefed and argued disputes at all levels of the federal and state courts and argued before the Supreme Court of Connecticut, along with numerous federal courts.
+Grant has briefed and argued disputes at all levels of the federal and state courts, including arguing before the Supreme Court of Connecticut.
 Clients and co-counsel trust him to help them solve difficult legal issues from beginning to end.

 Prior to joining the firm in 2016, Grant practiced with Cravath, Swaine & Moore LLP.
 He also clerked for the Hon.
 Diarmuid F. O’Scannlain of the U.S. Court of Appeals for the Ninth Circuit.

 Grant is a graduate of Yale Law School, where he was a Comments Editor of the Yale Law Journal, President of the Yale Law & Business Society, and Alumni Chair of the Yale Latino Law Students Association.
 He served in the Supreme Court Advocacy Clinic and the Civil Liberties & National Security Clinic.

 Grant is recognized in commercial litigation in Best Lawyers in America® "Ones to Watch" list and as a “Texas Rising Star” in Business Litigation by Thomson Reuters' Super Lawyers.
 He serves as Co-Hiring Attorney for the firm.